danintel/sawtooth-faq/sawtooth.rst

 The "state" is implemented as a Radix Merkle Trie over the LMDB database, where the 'keys' are 35 bytes (70 characters) and the scheme for the keys is up to the TP developer.
 The first 3 bytes (6 chars) of the key identifies a unique TP namespace and it is recommended to avoid colliding with other TP namespaces.
 To enable your TP to read/write (or in context parlance "get/set") data at addresses, you need to specify those addresses *a priori* in the Transaction inputs/outputs.
 Otherwise you will get Authorization errors.
 The addresses your TP will read or write to need to be deterministic.

-Using the SimpleWallet application as an example (see example application links above), tThe blockchain will contain transactions showing deposits, withdrawals and transfers between accounts.
+Using the SimpleWallet application as an example (see example application links above), the blockchain will contain transactions showing deposits, withdrawals and transfers between accounts.
 The global state will contain the balance in the different accounts corresponding at the current point in time, after all transactions in the chain have been processed.

 What is the difference between the Merkle Radix Trie and the blockchain?
 -----------------------------